Rocket Cargo: History

 In the 1960s, the military studied using Douglas Ithacus T-100 rockets to rocket off aircraft carriers to deliver marines to theatres.

 In 2018, the Air Force started studying delivering cargo via rockets.

-In 2020, U.S. Transportation Command consulted with SpaceX on the delivery of 100-tons of cargo via rocket anywhere in the world in under 1 hour with Starship.
+In 2020, U.S. Transportation Command consulted with SpaceX on the delivery of 100 tons of cargo via rocket anywhere in the world in under 1 hour with Starship.

 In 2021, the Pentagon announced the Rocket Cargo program, with the U.S. Space Force as the lead service on the program. $9.7 million U.S. dollars were allocated to Rocket Cargo in FY21.

 The Pentagon Budget Office has requested $48 million US for FY 2022 for the program.

 In 2022, the Department of the Air Force awarded a $102 million, 5-year contract to SpaceX to demonstrate technologies and capabilities to transport military cargo and humanitarian aid around the world.

+As of 2024, the Air Force and SpaceX aim to perform a demonstration mission as early as 2026 using SpaceX's Starship launch vehicle.
+The Department of Defense has planned a test with Starship as part of their program to demonstrate the ability to rapidly deploy up to 100 tons of cargo and supplies, a capability it calls point to point delivery (P2PD).
+The test is envisioned to take place in FY25 or FY26.

+On 28 February 2025, Department of Air Force filed a Notice of Intent in the Federal Register for draft Environmental Assessment of test location at Johnston Atoll.
+This plan involved up to 10 reentry vehicle landings annually over 4 consecutive years, at two landing pads.

 Objectives

 The program is an Air Force Research Laboratory "Vanguard" program, a top importance science and technology research and development program.
 At the time of announcement, it was one of four such programs for the United States Department of the Air Force.
 The program is to examine modifying existing commercially available hardware for the program objectives.
-It would involve moving approximately a C-17 Globemaster III's worth of cargo or approximately 100 short ton, anywhere in the world in under 1-hour.
+It would involve moving approximately a C-17 Globemaster III's worth of cargo or approximately 100 short ton, anywhere in the world in under 1 hour.
 It would use a propulsively-landing reusable rocket that would transport cargo from source to destination, landing in all kinds of environments.